Tris-Frazier/React-Shopping-Cart/README.md

 # React-Shopping-Cart
-Reach Shopping Cart List
+Reach Shopping Cart

 # Description
-This simple React program contains a shopping cart list that only renders items with 2 or more quanities in stock to the DOM.
+This simple React program contains a list of items that can be added to the shopping cart.

 # How to Run